rome/tools/benchmark/README.md

 We've been careful to create fair benchmarks.
 This section explains some of the decisions behind the benchmark setup and how these decisions affect the results.
 Please [let us know](https://github.com/rome/tools/issues) if you have ideas on how to make the benchmarks fairer or if there's a mistake with our setup.

 ### Formatting
-* Compares the wall time of Rome and Prettier to format all files in a project where all files are correctly formatted.
+* Compares the wall time of Rome, Prettier, and dprint to format all files in a project where all files are correctly formatted.
+* dprint and Prettier support incremental formatting to only format changed files, whereas Rome does not.
+This benchmark does not measure incremental formatting as it measures cold formatting time.
+You may see significant speedups on subsequent formatting runs when enabling incremental formatting.
 * The benchmark limits Prettier to only format JavaScript and TypeScript files because Rome doesn't support other file types.
 * Rome only prints a summary with the number of formatted files.
 The prettier benchmark uses `--loglevel=error` for a fairer benchmark so that Prettier doesn't print every filename.